coveooss/gotemplate/README.md

-      --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -c, --color                 Force rendering of colors event if output is redirected
+      --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -R, --razor                 Allow razor like expressions (@variable) -d, --disable               Disable go template rendering (used to view razor conversion) -c, --color                 Force rendering of colors event if output is redirected --log-level=2           Set the logging level (0-5) (--ll) --log-simple            Disable the extended logging (--ls)
+      --skip-templates        Do not load the base template *.template files, (--st)

 Args:
   [<files>]  Template files to process